timothytrippel/bomberman/README.md

 ### Tests

-The `tests/` directory contains regression tests for: 1) the entire Bomberman analysis flow, contained in the `analysis_flow` sub-directory, and 2) the IVL back-end HDL data-flow graph generator.
+The `tests/` directory contains regression tests for: 1) the entire Bomberman analysis flow, contained in the `analysis_flow` sub-directory, and 2) the IVL back-end HDL data-flow graph generator, contained in the `ivl_ttb` sub-directory.

+The `analysis_flow` sub-directory contains three hardware designs and corresponding test benches to exercise the Bomberman toolchain.
+See the *Testing* section below for how to test bomberman on these designs.

+The `ivl_ttb` sub-directory contains 62 regression tests (i.e., hardware designs) to exercise the IVL compiler back-end data-flow graph generator and verify its correctness.
+See the *Testing* section below for how to execute these tests.

 ### TGT-TTB